rbuchberger/jekyll_picture_tag/docs/index.md

 _Responsive Images, Done Correctly._

+**Warning:** Deploying JPT can be tricky, especially with the new version using libvips.
+We depend on system libraries to generate images, whose presence varies greatly between different environments.
+Before investing a great deal of time, ensure that your deployment process can handle all image formats (both input and output) which you will use.

 **Note:** These docs are for versions >= 2.0.
 Documentation for the last stable 1.x version may be found by browsing the repository, [here](https://github.com/rbuchberger/jekyll_picture_tag/tree/v1.14.0/docs).
 This [migration